acs107102/rayTracing/README.md

 The output will be saved as a `.ppm` image file.

 ## Results & Performance
-- The final rendered image showcases various features such as reflections, refractions, soft shadows, and texture mapping.
-- Performance comparison with and without BVH demonstrates significant speedup in rendering.
-- Jittered sampling reduces noise in distributed ray tracing compared to random sampling.

-### Sample Rendered Images
 #### 1. Ray-Sphere Intersection
 - Implemented using quadratic solutions to determine intersections.
 - **Issue Fixed**: Initial color inaccuracies corrected by refining shading calculations.